axelvaldez/radical-companies/_posts/rstartups/2022-05-17-rBuddyNeighbor.markdown

   <li id="en02">
    <p class="_list-item">
     <p>Or when she turns on the car.</p>
     <p>And how would we know this?
-Listening on her phone's mic?
+Listening on her phone&rsquo;s mic?
 Kind of creepy?</p>
     <p>What if she went with a boyfriend and they are talking about the great sex they are going to have when they get home?</p>
     <p>It could be like Waze, with a handy (handier than Waze) screen to signal <span class="_quotespan">On my way.<spam></p>
     <a class="_uparrow" href="#bm02"><img src="/assets/img/arrow-up-icon.png"></a>